serdarkurbanov/ConsoleLauncher/README.md

 ## Download

-Pre-release version is available from 'release' section: https://github.com/serdarkurbanov/ConsoleLauncher/releases/download/0.1/ConsoleLauncher.zip
+Pre-release version is available from [release](https://github.com/serdarkurbanov/ConsoleLauncher/releases) section of the repo: [zipped binaries](https://github.com/serdarkurbanov/ConsoleLauncher/releases/download/0.1/ConsoleLauncher.zip)

 ## What it can do